 A unique program offered through the Medical Science Liaison Society.
 It exemplifies our mission of being dedicated to helping MSLs and MSL Managers advance in their careers.

 The mentor will be encouraged to share experiences, feedback, and provide insights related to career guidance or career advancement.
 The mentee should enter into the mentor relationship with the goal of career enhancement and professional development.
+Ultimately, the mentoring group will have the opportunity to develop a community and strong peer network.

 Prior Success and Growth